microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

-A pager control is a UI component that can be added to different layout views (ListView, GridView, ItemsRepeater, or DataGrid) to provide a standard UI interaction for pagination.
+A pager control is a UI component that can be added to your UI to provide a standard interaction for pagination with a layout view (ListView, GridView, ItemsRepeater, DataGrid, etc.)

 **Important APIs:** [PagerControl class](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.pagercontrol)